Essays · PPTs · Blog

 10 Sep 2024

 In movements and similar networks in less-free areas, churches are understood to be gatherings of believers.
-They often meet in homes or other locations–they do not typically have their own buildings.
-They are sometimes illegal or at least unregistered or unincorporated.
+They are often in houses or other locations.
+They do not have their own buildings.
+They are sometimes illegal or at least “gray”–unregistered, unincorporated.
 They cannot be “seen” easily.

 Previous